Music Library

 Locations

 Here you can find music available for offline playback, sourced from your local files.
-This includes files in the app’s Documents directory.
+This includes files in the app’s Documents directory — anything you downloaded, transferred via Wi-Fi Drive, or imported through Finder File Sharing.

 Categories